-Because this is going to a mixed media artist, I wanted to include lots of different fibers and trims.
+Because this is going to a mixed-media artist, I wanted to include lots of different fibers and trims.
 I'll be changing the wrappings in each step.
-If you're sending to someone who knits, crochets or weaves, perhaps you'll want to purchase one lovely skein of yarn, and wrap the whole thing with that instead.
+If you're sending it to someone who knits, crochets, or weaves, perhaps you'll want to purchase one lovely skein of yarn and wrap the whole thing with that instead.
 Think about the recipient, and what she'd like.

 Next, I added two shorter, thicker items, to pad the center out, and start turning this into more of a ball shape.
 Here, I'm using some lovely lace trim to wrap the printer's block to the center of the ATC backgrounds.